mohamedkharma/Dashboard/README.md

 - I didn't have time to work on it due to personal reasons.
-Will do it in the next 2 following days and re-submit it.
+Will work on it in the 2 following days and re-submit it.

 # Web Development Project 5 - *Dashboard*